 The amount of interest in our puppies far outweighs the amount of puppies that we raise.
 Many families are looking for a puppy right away, while most of our families can expect to wait a year or two before bringing home a puppy.
 It unfortunately doesn't make practical sense to host families that may not want to wait to bring a puppy home from our programme.

-We are a home based breeder.
-We only have 3 Frenchies that live permanently in our home, the rest of our dogs live in guardian homes.
-A guardian home is the dog's permanent home and family, they only come back to us for breeding or raising puppies.
+We are a home based breeder and our dogs live in guardian homes.
+A guardian home is the dog's permanent home and family, they only come back to us for breeding, health testing or raising puppies.
 We respect and value our guardian homes, and understand that it is not practical to have the dogs travel back and forth to our home to meet with interested families.
 Guardian families have busy lives too, and it would be difficult to align their schedule with ours and the interested visitors.